GBAF Logo

 Defense Spending and NATO Commitments

 Carney's Liberal government last year announced plans to ramp up defense spending.
-The United States and other allies had complained for years Canada was not meeting long-standing NATO targets on military expenditure.
+The United States and other allies had complained for years Canada was not meeting long-standing NATO targets on military expenditure; Carney announced in March Canada hit that target of spending 2% of its GDP on defense last year.

 In a statement, Saab said it planned to invest in research and development work in Canada as part of any deal.

-Although Carney did not give details of the fleet size or the cost of a potential contract, military officials had earlier said they were looking to buy six early warning aircraft.
+Although Carney did not give details of the planned fleet size of the Saab GlobalEye planes or the cost of a potential contract, military officials had earlier said they were looking to buy six early warning aircraft.

 "GlobalEye is already creating jobs in Canada, and working with the Canadian supply chain.
 This decision ties our two nations even closer together," Swedish Prime Minister Ulf Kristerson said in a social media post.